JonathanMEdwards/subtext10/doc/language.md

 ## Structures, formulas, and programs

 One way Subtext documents are constructed is with _structures_ (the other is _sequences_) .
 A structure contains a fixed set of items with (optional) names.
 Structures are defined in the syntax with curly brackets preceded by a keyword indicating the kind of structure.
-A common structure is a _group_, which is like a record or struct or object in other languages, and like a row in a relational databases.
+Structures are used for both data and programs.
+A common data structure is the _record_, which is like a struct or object in other languages, and like a row in a relational databases.
 For example:
 ```
-b: group {
+b: record {
   x: 0
-  y: group {
+  y: record {
     i: 0
     j: 1
     k: 2
   }
 }
 ```
-This group contains two items, one named `x` which has the value `0`, and one named `y`, whose value is a nested group with numeric items named `i` and `j` with values `0` and `1` respectively.
+This record contains two items, one named `x` which has the value `0`, and one named `y`, whose value is a nested record with numeric items named `i` and `j` with values `0` and `1` respectively.
 The names of the items within a structure must be different.
 When we _refer_ to nested items we use a _path_ like `b.y.i`.

 The subtext UI offers two views of any item: as a single _line_ or as a multi-line _outline_.
 The above syntax example approximates what an outline looks like in the UI, except there are no curly brackets.
 An outline uses indentation to show nesting of structures.
 The corresponding single-line representation looks like the following syntax, where brackets indicate nesting and semicolons separate items:
 ```
-b: group {x: 0; y: group {i: 0; j: 1; k: 2}}
+b: record {x: 0; y: record {i: 0; j: 1; k: 2}}
 ```
 The UI lets you flip between line and outline presentations.

 ### Inputs and outputs
 Every item is either an input or output.
 For example,
 ```
-group {
+record {
   x: 0
   y = x + 1
 }